-(6) Taking Your Damaged Vehicle To Their "Preferred" Body Shop
+(6) Taking Your Damaged Vehicle To Their Preferred Body Shop

 The insurance company's priority is to save money.
-Their recommended repair center may offer a quick and convenient estimate, but you will almost surely be shortchanged of the full repair or replacement value.
+Its recommended repair center may offer a quick and convenient estimate, but you will almost surely be shortchanged of the full repair or replacement value.
 You have the right to get several estimates and take your car to any shop you choose.

 (7) Failing To Disclose Previous Accidents Or Injuries

 Did your car accident re-injure a prior injury or aggravate a pre-existing medical condition?
 It is a big mistake to try to hide this from your doctor, your attorney or the insurance company.
 An old injury will not bar you from receiving compensation, but withholding information will.